Thursday, January 1, 2026

 Connie was quick to name one of them “Piglet” from “Winnie the Pooh”.
 Me?
 I ran across the name “Squealer” from a friend so, Squealer it is.
 We do need to be mindful how close we get to them, though, because our policy around here is that we don’t eat our friends.

 OK.
 Pigs onboard and the chickens are doing fine.
 But, this is Rancho Relaxo where... you just never know.
 Things came unraveled fairly quickly after the first couple of days.
 It rained and the coop was flooded.
 It was already muddy because it hasn’t been warm enough for the coop to dry out.
-I could see that the coop was not going to be a happy place for peckers or pigs.
+I could see that the coop was not going to be a happy place for pigs or peckers.

-For one thing, piglets need to kept warm and that just wasn't going to happen.
+For one thing, piglets need to be kept warm and that just wasn't going to happen.
 Though a small heater was placed at one end of the cage, the water was too deep and the piggies had no place to bunk at night that wasn't wet.
 And, the piggies rooted up the entire cage knocking the feeding box over and drowning everything in mud!
 UGH!
 This was fighting a war in which no one could not dictate the outcome.
 This made the Ol' Rancher far from being the proverbial happy camper.

 There were no options but one: take the piglets out of the cage and let them head to the back of the coop where it was a bit higher and dryer.
 Um....when was the last time you tried to catch a muddy slicker-than-snot piggy?
 Yeah...me neither.
+It took some really expert anticipation of where the lightning fast piggies were going to be in the next millisecond and some precise hand aiming involved but the little buggers were snatched out of the cage.
+The event was exhausting but at least it was a grand mess.
+Good thing we have hot running water for showers and a working washing machine.

-You’ll want to make note that our newly-named pigs, Squealer and Piglet, are at least on the same level of being voracious eaters as chickens.
+It didn't take long to make note that our newly-named pigs, Squealer and Piglet, are at least on the same level of being voracious eaters as chickens.

 Chickening Report

 But, that’s the rub.
 The chicken factory is on vacation.
 We haven’t had a single egg in at least…2 months!
 This has never happened to us before!
 I checked with dear friend and brother, Scott, who also has a bunch of layers, and he is experiencing the same things: no eggs for months.
+We've tried two separate brands of layer pellets but our birds also get plenty of layer pellets as a side dish.
+The hope is that they will pick up the pace before too awfully long.
+The eggs we have in storage will expire soon so a turnaround in this food chain scarcity is a must.
+(Update: we just got a dozen and a half today).